GENTLE PATH RECOVERY GROUPS

-Group therapy/counseling leads to change by equipping the critical process of sexual addicts refining their stories.
+Group therapy/counseling leads to change by equipping the critical process of sexual addicts, for example, refining their stories.
 This requires the telling and hearing of their stories which confronts addicts with their own reality and provides the learning environment to integrate new solutions to old problems.
-Group therapy establishes the connection of similarities, inconsistencies, and anomalies between the stories of everyone’s story thus promoting the opportunity to deeply bond giving each sexual addict a renewed sense of conscience, life satisfaction, and commitment to their recovery.
+GPR group therapy establishes the connection of similarities, inconsistencies, and anomalies between the stories of everyone’s story thus promoting the opportunity to deeply bond giving each sexual addict a renewed sense of conscience, life satisfaction, and commitment to their recovery.

 Currently, Coeur d’Alene Counseling offers three different group programs.
 They are: Gentle Path sex addiction group therapy; Gentle Path multi-addiction group therapy; and Gentle Path couples group therapy.
 Call for details.
 208-755-7114